matrix-org/matrix-spec-proposals/specification/modules/guest_access.rst

 Guest clients *do* need to join rooms in order to send events to them.

+The following API endpoints are allowed to be accessed by guest accounts for their own account maintenance:

+* `PUT /profile/:user_id/displayname <#put-matrix-client-api-v1-profile-userid-displayname>`_

 Server behaviour
 ----------------
 Servers are required to only return events to guest accounts for rooms where